 Government agents from the Federal Bureau of Investigation and the Secret Service moved Nov.
 15 to protect the U.S. Mint's coin production monopoly.
-Von NotHaus's company produces barter currency known as the Liberty Dollar.
+Von NotHaus's company produces the Liberty Dollar, which he terms a barter currency.

 "They took all the gold, all the silver, all the platinum and almost two tons of Ron Paul dollars that were just delivered last Friday," von NotHaus wrote in a Nov.
 15 e-mail to supporters.